michaelgorkow/scs_llm_zoo/glm_4v_9b/README.md

 # GLM-4V-9B
-GLM-4-9B is an open-source model from the latest GLM-4 series developed by Zhipu AI.
-This model, GLM-4V-9B, excels in dialogue capabilities in both Chinese and English with a high resolution of 1120x1120.
-It outperforms other models, such as GPT-4-turbo-2024-04-09, Gemini 1.0 Pro, Qwen-VL-Max, and Claude 3 Opus, in various multimodal evaluations.
+GLM-4V–9B is an open-source model from the latest GLM-4 series developed by Zhipu AI.
+This model excels in dialogue capabilities in both Chinese and English with a high resolution of 1120x1120.
+It outperforms other models, such as GPT-4-turbo-2024–04–09, Gemini 1.0 Pro, Qwen-VL-Max, and Claude 3 Opus, in various multimodal evaluations.

 These evaluations encompass a wide range of abilities, including proficiency in Chinese and English, perception and reasoning, text recognition, and chart understanding.
 Additionally, this generation of models supports 26 languages, including Japanese, Korean, and German, enhancing its multilingual capabilities.

 Repository on Hugging Face 🤗:
 [THUDM/glm-4v-9b](https://huggingface.co/THUDM/glm-4v-9b/blob/main/README_en.md)